tjs1989/tony-imburse-tech-test/README.md

 section is run.
 The JSON output is more designed for if this was to be plugged into a CI.
 It is an extra one liner in the runner to add it, so I thought why not? :)

 ### Framework Architecture
-Given that I have come from a predominant UI testing and automation background, I am sure that it is no surprise to hear that this is the first time that I have wrote proper automation for APIs.
+Given that I have predominantly come from a UI testing and automation background, I am sure that it is no surprise to hear that this is the first time that I have wrote proper automation for APIs.
 I have therefore opted to use Rest Assured becuase it plays very nicely with Cucumber.
 This has been the bulk of my learning whilst finshing this tech test, and I am very happy that I now know how to use the basics of it :)

-I like to make the tests as easy to read as possible, and I also like to modularise as much of the components as I can.
+I like to make tests as easy to read as possible, and I also like to modularise as much of the components as I can.
 To that end I have created separate packages to handle the API interactions and utility methods.
 I have also created a common package to handle things such as constants and country code lookups.
 I couldn't find any decent Country or Currency code libraries which had the required ISO standards, so I wrote my own Enums instead :)